shiningdesign/universal_tool_template.py/README.md

   * universal_tool_template.py: main GUI and core function
   * LNTextEdit.py: (required) if you want to use LNTextEdit in your tool.
+  * UITranslator.py: (not required) a GUI tool to create translation json file from template's exported default language json
+  * install-v0.1_universal_tool_template.mel: (not required) a quick Maya shelf installer that auto put python tool in maya shelf based on naming format

 **Screenshot**